This post may contain affiliate links. Read the full disclosure here.

 Eggshells, when broken down in the soil, can provide a plethora of nutrients that will give Monstera a nice boost.

-You might be shocked then, when I advise that you DON’T put eggshells in with your Monstera.
+But DON’T put eggshells in with your Monstera.

-The first and most important reason is that you’ll attract pests.
+You’ll attract pests.
 Fungus gnats, of course, will rock up to any party that provides food.
 They are NOT picky, and will love an eggshell – heck, they’ll probably bring family, in the form of fruit flies.

 You may also get regular flies – regular sized AND giant bluebottles – Yay!